space ship - Buchheim Museum

 Shelter and Vernacular - Bayerische Architektenkammer BYAK Nuremberg

 12.09.2018 - 24.10.2018 - after the exhibition during July/August at the Collection of Building Materials of the Chair of Building Construction and Material Sciences, Faculty of Architecture, Technical University Munich, the project is now shown in extended form at the Bayerische Architektenkammer BYAK in Nuremberg - Markus Heinsdorff and the architect and publicist Christian Schittich have been dealing with both themes - shelter and vernacular - on their journeys to the most diverse cultures with the help of photography for decades.
-Their common interest - from quite different perspectives - now brings them together for the exhibition by the same name.
-By means of various categories, mainly structured in relation to the building materials used, they shed light on the theme of "simple building" from two different, complementary perspectives, that of the artist and that of the architect.
+By means of various categories, mainly structured in relation to the building materials used, they shed light on the theme of "simple building" from two different perspectives.
 Photographs by Markus Heinsdorff and Christian Schittich.

 Flyer | PDF